yb-thai/Discord-voice-relay/README.md

 ## Current Challenge:

 - 2 bots talking at the same time, we have no issue - all other 10 bots can replay the message with no delay and lag.
-However, if 3 bots are talking at the same time.
+However, if 10 bots are talking at the same time.
 It floated the WebSocket and voice started to lag.
-- To mitigate this, we can only have 2 main shot-callers.
-The rest of the bots need to ensure it is muted if they are not the main shot-caller.
+- To mitigate this, I added multiple websockets to handle the traffic flow.
+Currently we are good with 6-7 bots communicate at the same time.

 ## How to run: